swansinflight/instagram-panels/README.md

 ## Latest version: single script (linux only so far)
 1. Run insta-panel.sh and select the options as prompted.
 2. Discard black files as required; the script adds black to make the image square before chopping into tiles.
-You could edit the script to make white if you wish, I didn't want too many options.
+You could edit the script to make white if you wish, I didn't want too many options
 3. Transfer to phone and post images inthe correct order, or post to arrange on your profile grid.

 ### How to use legacy fixed size versions: